Khanpur Ghati

-About village

-Khanpur Ghati is a village located in Nuh district in the state of Haryana, India.
+Khanpur Ghati is a village located in Nuh district in the state of Haryana, India].
 The Khanpur Ghati village has a population of 4225 of which 2188 are males while 2037 are females as per Population Census 2011.

 In Khanpur Ghati village population of children with age 0-6 is 968 which makes up 22.91% of total population of village.
 Average Sex Ratio of Khanpur Ghati village is 931 which is higher than Haryana state average of 879.
 Child Sex Ratio for the Khanpur Ghati as per census is 1000, higher than Haryana average of 834.